celo-org/docs/blog/02-01-2023-creating-smart-contracts-for-liquidity-farming/creating-smart-contracts-for-liquidity-farming.md

 ---
-title: Creating Smart Contracts for liquidity farming
+title: Creating Smart Contracts For Liquidity Farming
 description: Describing Smart Contracts For Liquidity Farming And The Technical Side Of Creating Them.
 authors:
   - name: ✍️ Adewale Emmanuel